-BILGE PUMP (OPTIONAL) AND BAILING
+BILGE PUMPS AND BAILING

-The craft can be equipped with a bilge pump and drain pipe.
-In this case use a switch located on the steering console to turn it on/off.
+The craft is equipped with a bilge pump and drain pipe.
+To turn on/off the bilge pump use a switch located on the steering console.

 THE BILGE PUMP SYSTEM IS NOT DESIGNED FOR DAMAGE CONTROL.